grantcolley/blazor-solution-setup/README.md

 5.4.
 Create a [WeatherForecastService](https://github.com/grantcolley/blazor-solution-setup/blob/main/src/Services/WeatherForecastService.cs) class that implements [IWeatherForecastService](https://github.com/grantcolley/blazor-solution-setup/blob/main/src/Core/Interface//IWeatherForecastService.cs)
   * Create two constructors:
     * One constructor accepting an instance of `HttpClient`, which will be called from [BlazorWebAssemblyApp](https://github.com/grantcolley/blazor-solution-setup/tree/main/src/BlazorWebAssemblyApp).
-    * The other constructor accepting `HttpClient` and `TokenProvider` instances, which will be called from [BlazorServerApp](https://github.com/grantcolley/blazor-solution-setup/tree/main/src/BlazorServerApp).
+    * The other constructor accepting instances of `HttpClient` and `TokenProvider`, which will be called from [BlazorServerApp](https://github.com/grantcolley/blazor-solution-setup/tree/main/src/BlazorServerApp).
+This constructor will also set `useAccessToken = true`.
   * In the `GetWeatherForecasts()` method, if `useAccessToken` is true then add the `Bearer` token to the `Authorization` header of the outgoing request.

 ```C#